Evaluate via UI

 Importing a dataset

 Open this sample dataset, and right-click to select Save as... and download it.
 It is a .csv file with two columns, Movie Title and Original Description.
-Select Dataset, then Upload dataset, and upload the CSV file.
+Inside your playground, select Dataset, then Upload dataset, and upload the CSV file.
 Using drag and drop, assign the CSV columns to dataset fields.
 The input column corresponds to Original Description, and the expected column should be Movie Title.
 Then, select Import.

 Upload dataset